openstack-infra/zuul/doc/source/launchers.rst

 multiple Jenkins masters).

 In order for Zuul to run any jobs, you will need a running Gearman server.
+Zuul includes a Gearman server, and it is recommended that it be used as it supports the following features needed by Zuul:

+* Canceling jobs in the queue (admin protocol command "cancel job").
+* Strict FIFO queue operation (gearmand's round-robin mode may be sufficient, but is untested).

-The latest version of gearmand from gearman.org is required in order to support canceling jobs while in the queue.
-The server is easy to set up -- just make sure that it allows connections from Zuul and any workers (e.g., Jenkins masters) on port 4730, and nowhere else (as the Gearman protocol does not include any provision for authentication.
+To enable the built-in server, see the ``gearman_server`` section of ``zuul.conf``.
+Be sure that the host allows connections from Zuul and any workers (e.g., Jenkins masters) on TCP port 4730, and nowhere else (as the Gearman protocol does not include any provision for authentication.